hulalu12/video-segmentation-app/README.md

 </p>

-## BR5K Dataset
-Considering that the misuse of the dataset may lead to ethical concerns, as recommended by AC, we will review the application to access the datasets.
-To be able to download the BR5K database, please download, sign the [agreement form](https://raw.githubusercontent.com/JianqiangRen/FlowBasedBodyReshaping/main/EULA/EULA0310.pdf), and then use your work e-mail(e.g., xx@xx.edu.cn,  xx@your_company.com) to send the form to ([jianqiang.rjq@alibaba-inc.com](jianqiang.rjq@alibaba-inc.com)).

 ## Getting Started
 ### Data
 * Download the example data from [google drive](https://drive.google.com/drive/folders/1G7XXEgMHpHnSkvFRVX5iJqN7sk3VjoM4?usp=sharing).
 I selected this data because there is a high contrast between the person and the background, and the model is working almost perfectly well.